Nico-Carlson/Nico-Carlson/README.md

 # Hi, I'm Nico! 👋

-I am a sophomore Computer Science student and undergraduate researcher passionate about using autonomous systems and software engineering for environmental conservation.
+I am a Computer Science student and undergraduate researcher passionate about using autonomous systems and software engineering for environmental conservation.

 Currently, I am focused on the intersection of hardware and software, building tools that can process complex environmental data to monitor and protect our natural ecosystems.